Controversies surrounding the Legionaries of Christ: Sexual abuse by Fr. William Izquierdo admitted by the Legion

 In December 2013, the National Catholic Register published a report on a statement by the Legion, admitting that an investigation concluded that Fr.
 Guillermo "William" Izquierdo, LC, had sexually abused a minor while director of novices at its center in Cheshire, CT, between 1982 and 1994.
 The minor involved was a novice under his guidance, and charges were not conclusively investigated until Fr.
 Luis Garza Medina, LC, then Territorial Director of North America, was informed in July 2012.

 Garza stated that Izquierdo's health had declined since 2008, through dementia, and that he was "unable to respond to questions about the allegations."

 Izquierdo was one of the first seminarians recruited from Spain, along with an identical twin brother who as of 2013 was still in active ministry in South America.
-Sources inside the Legion say that both had been close to Maciel in the early years of the congregation and loyal to him during his removal on allegations of drug abuse, though it is not known if Maciel sexually abused them.
+Sources inside the Legionaries say that both had been close to Maciel in the early years of the congregation and loyal to him during his removal on allegations of drug abuse, though it is not known if Maciel sexually abused them.

 Guillermo Izquierdo has also been accused of another instance of sexual abuse, though not of a minor.
 The alleged victim was also a novice under his guidance in Connecticut.

 Sexual abuse accusations against Fr.
 Luis Garza and Fr.
 Jose Sabin

 In October 2016, accusations against Fr.
 Luis Garza and Fr.
-Jose Sabin surfaced that they both sexually abused a teenage boy in the early 1990s at a Legion of Christ house of formation.
+Jose Sabin surfaced that they both sexually abused a teenage boy in the early 1990s at a Legionaries of Christ house of formation.
 Since then the case against Fr Luis Garza has been dropped.

 Sexual abuse by Fr.
 Marcelino de Andrés Núñez

 Father Marcelino de Andrés Núñez, a priest of the Legionaries of Christ and former secretary of Marcial Maciel, was arrested in Spain and accused of abusing five underage girls at a school where he served as a primary and secondary school chaplain.
-The Legion of Christ admitted that this abuse took place and removed the priest from ministry.